 Next, carefully turn the valve anti-clockwise.
 As the air begins to escape you’ll hear a hissing sound.
 You’ll want to be careful as the escaping air could be hot and so it best to maintain a safe distance.

-You should only need to turn the valve between a quarter to half a tun.
+To bleed a radiator, you should only need to turn the valve between a quarter to half a tun.
 Don’t fully open the valve as once any air is removed, water will come rushing out.
 Don’t remove the bleed key as you might need to be able to quickly shut the valve.

 Keep the valve open until the air stops being released and water starts to drip from the radiator.
 At this point, you’ve successfully bled the radiator.
 Finally, you should tighten the bleed valve by rotating the key clockwise but be careful not to over-tighten it.